 10. Being too light

 I’ve mentioned heaviness.
 However, if you are too light, it could cause difficulties for the man also because in close embrace he cannot see your footwork and must feel it to know where your weight is, whether you have switched foot, whether you have completed hip rotation or embellishment, etc., in order to decide how to lead the next step.
 If he cannot feel you, it is easy for him to take a conflicting lead.
-The cause of being too light could be: there is a lack of torso connection or communication, your upper body remains too still, your movement is too subtle to be felt, your weight change is unclear, you fail to follow properly - such as crossing one leg in front or behind the other without swiveling the hips, making a back step instead of a cross, changing weight when you should not, or not changing weight when you should, etc. Such could cause the man unable to feel your movement, or making a wrong judgment on your movement.
+The cause of being too light could be: there is a lack of connection or communication, your upper body remains too still, your movement is too subtle to be felt, your weight change is unclear, you fail to follow properly - such as crossing one leg behind the other leg without swiveling the hips, walking back when you should do a cross, changing weight when you should not, or not changing weight when you should, etc. Such could cause the man unable to feel what you are doing, or make a wrong judgment on your movement.
 Women having this problem need to improve their connection and communication to allow the man to feel them.
-Of course, it cannot be overdone.
+Of course, it should not be overdone.
 Neither too light nor too heavy contributes to coziness and harmony.

 11. Passive follow